• Free shipping

 6. Cinemas and Theatres

-How Flooring Materials Influence Acoustics
+How Flooring Materials Affect Acoustics

 Key Acoustic Factors

-Flooring materials impact two primary types of noise:
+Flooring materials affect two types of noise:

 • Impact Noise: Created by objects or footsteps striking the floor, often travelling to lower levels.